 High Stability/ Credibility

-As the only Indian NBFC with an international rating of ‘BBB’ by S&P Global, Bajaj Finance Fixed Deposit is one of the safest investment options for investors, regardless of their risk type.
-Bajaj Finance Fixed Deposit has the highest stability ratings with CRISIL’s FAAA/Stable rating and ICRA’s MAAA (stable) rating, so your investments are never at risk.
+As the only Indian NBFC with an international rating of ‘BBB’ by S&P Global, Banks Finance Fixed Deposit is one of the safest investment options for investors, regardless of their risk type.
+Banks Finance Fixed Deposit has the highest stability ratings with CRISIL’s FAAA/Stable rating and ICRA’s MAAA (stable) rating, so your investments are never at risk.

 Higher Interest Rates for Senior Citizens

-For senior citizens seeking safe investment avenues to invest their life savings, Bajaj Finance Fixed Deposit offers the benefit of high safety with additional returns of 0.25% over and above the regular interest rate.
+For senior citizens seeking safe investment avenues to invest their life savings, Banks Fixed Deposit offers the benefit of high safety with additional returns of 0.25% over and above the regular interest rate.
 Senior citizens can also choose the option of periodic payouts, to fund regular expenses.